Popular Brand Recalls Carrot Products Due To Possible Salmonella Contamination

-A popular brand is recalling some of its carrot products because they might have been contaminated with Salmonella.
+A popular brand is recalling some of its carrot products due to a possible Salmonella contamination.

 The president of Bakersfield, California-based Grimmway Farms announced on Thursday, July 22, that the recall was initiated after routine testing.